By Jerry Wilkinson

 One of the pieces of land he purchased in 1907 was on Upper Matecumbe Key.
 On this land, Krome plotted the Townsite of Islamorada with 22 lots, hence the name Islamorada came into existence.
 Mrs. William J. Krome wrote to Mal Flanders on May 10, 1965, "I was not a member of the family at that time [They married in 1910.] and had no part in the selection of the name, but Mr. Krome told me that it was derived from the Spanish isla (island) and morada, meaning home."
 In the letter she went on to write that her husband paid $49 per acre for 15 acres from John H. and James W. Russell.
 Anyway, this was one of the first indications of family homesites on the bay side.
 Until then the majority lived on the ocean side to take advantage of the generally onshore breezes.

 Up until the advent of the railroad, families usually lived on the ocean side as there was a better breeze, access to ocean transportation and fewer mosquitoes.
 In 1908, the first Islamorada post office was opened.
 The railroad depot was a full service depot complete with telegraph, railway express and waiting room.
-Engineering acquaintances of Krome began to build homes and the community of Islamorada was born.
+Engineering acquaintances of Krome began to build homes on the bayside and the community of Islamorada was born.
 With time all of Upper Matecumbe became known as "Islamorada."
 After Hurricane Donna in 1960, the name Matecumbe appears to have fallen into disuse.
 Like Tavernier, the exact derivation of the names Matecumbe, Whale Harbor, Islamorada and many others will remain the subject of much discussion.

-Mrs. Krome had a quite extensive collection of photos and clippings.
+Mrs. Krome of Homestead had a quite extensive collection of photos and clippings.
 The following article was photocopied from her scrapbook and is repeated below with spelling as it appeared.
 It was a clipped article and had a handwritten date of May 7, 1907, but the source was not identified.
 The columns were narrow as from a newspaper.

 Mrs. Krome also had the "Map of the Townsite of ISLAMORADA" on "Upper Matecumbe Key," which had a "Dedicatory Note" certifying that Wm.
 J. Krome dedicated certain portions for public use.
 It was signed/dated Jan.
 3, 1907.
 The public park and the bay front street were given to the private property owners in 1956 and 1948 respectively.